-We traced and agreed the amounts on Form F-10, Sources of Funds, to revenue reported in the accounting system using the crosswalk.
+We traced and agreed the amounts on the Form F-10, Sources of Funds, to revenue reported in the accounting system utilizing the trial balance and crosswalk for the related fund.

 2. Inspect the crosswalk for a written reconciliation between total revenues reported in the audited financial statements or the accounting system and the total revenues reported on Form F-10.